Drug and Alcohol Rehab in Leicester

 The most important thing is that the individual understands that their future is in their own hands, and it will be up to them to make the most of things.

-A medicated detox is a fundamental step for any drug and alcohol recovery programme.
+A medicated detox is a fundamental step for many people overcoming addiction.

 Without a medicated detox, patients cannot proceed with the therapies designed to help them maintain their sobriety.

 Librium is used to treat anxiety as well as alcohol withdrawal symptoms, which can make detoxing stressful and even dangerous in the case of such as delirium tremens, Wernicke’s Encephalopathy and alcohol seizures.